ramonrod/ramonrod.github.io/_posts/2014-11-02-first-things-first.markdown

    {% endhighlight %}

-There are certaily many other very interesting thing to learn about jekyll that I just won't mention here, but feel free to check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
+There are certaily many other interesting things to learn about jekyll that I just won't mention here, but feel free to check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].

 {% highlight js %}